-While many businesses may have accounts receivable processes in place, I’ve found it’s not uncommon to see them struggling to enforce them- especially if they are a company that places a heavy emphasis on sales.
+While many businesses may have accounts receivable (AR) processes in place, I’ve found it’s not uncommon to see them struggling to enforce them- especially if they are a company that places a heavy emphasis on sales.

 When you’re trying to improve cash flow or working capital a great place to begin is by improving your accounts receivable (AR) cycle.